geoserver/geoserver/doc/en/user/source/extensions/index.rst

 Extensions
 ==========

-Extensions are modules that add various bits of functionality to GeoServer.
-They need to be installed separately from GeoServer.
+Extensions are modules that add functionality to GeoServer.
+They are installed as add-ons to the bsae GeoServer installation.

-This section describes the various extensions available to GeoServer.
-For information about extensions that add support for additional data formats, such as ArcSDE or SQL Server, see the :ref:`data` section.
+This section describes most of the extensions available for GeoServer.
+For information about extensions that add support for additional data formats, such as ArcSDE or SQL Server, see the :ref:`data_vector`, :ref:`data_raster`, and :ref:`data_database` sections.

 .. toctree::
    :maxdepth: 2